 Sit in a chair or on a bench with the target muscle relaxed, not stretched and not actively contracted.
 For calves, keep your foot flat on the floor with your knee at about 90 degrees.
 For quads, you can stand and rest the leg you're rolling on a chair while balancing on the other.
 Grip the stick with both hands roughly shoulder-width apart and position the rollers at the base of the muscle belly, not the joint.

 Roll in slow, deliberate strokes from the base of the muscle toward the heart.
 Each pass should take 2 to 3 seconds.
 When you find a tight spot, stop and hold steady pressure there for 5 to 10 seconds before moving on.
-What I tell every athlete I work with: 60 seconds per muscle group is a solid starting point, adjusting based on how the tissue responds.
+321 STRONG recommends 60 seconds per muscle group as a starting point, adjusting based on how the tissue responds.
 One to two passes per session is enough on non-acute soreness.
 More isn't always better.

 Rolling too fast is the most common error.
 Speed doesn't increase the benefit: it reduces contact time with the tissue and can trigger a guarding response in the muscle.
 I've found that most people feel the difference immediately once they slow down and actually let the roller settle into the tissue instead of skating over it.
 The second mistake is starting with too much pressure.
 Begin at 60 to 70 percent of your maximum comfortable force and work up gradually.
 For more on pressure calibration, How to Tell If You're Pressing Too Hard Foam Rolling covers the warning signs clearly.